 Our results show a clear moral divergence between Democrats and Republican candidates, and significant increase of moral divergence along with the development of mediatization since 1980.
-Moreover, the first debate of each election debate series always diverges the most. 能加一句如何显著的形容么？Almost every Democrats presidential candidate’s speech in the debate carried more moral load their Republican rivals across all five moral foundations, even in loyalty/betrayal, authority/subversion, and sanctity/degradation, the three moral foundations that Liberals are supposed to care much less than Conservatives.
+We also found that the first debate of each election debate series almost always diverges more than the rest of the debates.
+Moreover, almost every Democrats presidential candidate’s speech in the debate carried more moral load than their Republican rivals across all five moral foundations, even in loyalty/betrayal, authority/subversion, and sanctity/degradation, the two moral foundations that Liberals are supposed to care much less than Conservatives.
 Our findings shed light to the two fundamental questions that are essential for presidential debate to better serve our democracy: whether Democrats and Republican candidates could understand and discuss with each other, and whether they wanted to understand and discus with each other.

 Whether they could?

 According to MFT, the moral divergence between Democrats and Republican candidates is mainly caused by Liberals and Conservatives’ different innate moral sensitivities.
 Generally speaking, people may not understand moral concerns in the moral foundations that they are not innately sensitive enough, but our results imply that president candidates have the ability to overcome this innate obstacle.
-First, our results show significant strong positive correlation among the moral load of each moral foundation in each candidate’s speech of every presidential debate.
+First, our results show positive correlation among the moral load of each moral foundation in each candidate’s speech of every presidential debate.
 This means that none of the five moral foundation is isolated.
 The sensitivity in one moral foundation could make up for other obtuse moral foundations.
 In other words, the receptors of certain kind of moral foundation may sense some moral taste of other moral foundations also, if they are sensitive enough.

-Secondly, each candidate’s moral load shows significant strong correlation with his/her opponent’s in all five moral foundations in each debate.
-This entails that president debaters were able to respond to their rivals’ moral concerns no mater they are sensitive with those concerns or not.
+Secondly, although the moral loadings of Democrats and Republican candidates were significantly different in some moral dimensions, the effect size of these differences were very small, and the correlation between all loadings of Democrats and Republicans was very strong, indicating that there was no substantial discrepancies between president debaters and they were able to respond to their rivals’ moral concerns no mater they are sensitive with those concerns or not.
 Clifford and Jerit (2013) found that political elites respond to opponents’ moral concerns with their own moral arguments, and the increase of proponents’ (of stem cell technology) moral load increased the moral load of opponents in the first half of the debate.
 Our results show that the debaters not only responded to rivals’ moral concerns, they could keep the respond in the same moral foundation.

-Thirdly, Democrats candidates’ moral loads are almost always higher than Republican candidates’ across all the five moral foundations and in every debate.
-Democrats or Liberals may prone to rely on more moral rhetoric when they are talking which is a very interesting findings worth for future study.
+Thirdly, Democrats candidates’ moral loads are almost always higher than Republican candidates’ across all the five moral foundations.
+Democrats or Liberals may prone to rely on more moral rhetoric when they are talking, which is a very interesting findings worth for future study.
 But the point here is that Democrats candidates did great in moral foundations that they are less sensitive than Republican candidates.
 In sum, the presidential candidates are capable to understand different moral concerns and develop real discussions, even it might be a different scenario for the majority of Republicans and Democrats.
 Therefore, here comes the other fundamental question: whether they wanted?

 Whether they wanted?

 Unfortunately, they may not.
-Our results show that the moral divergence between Democrats and Republican candidates has been increasing widened since 1980.
-Constantly how?
-Where is the divergence from?
-H2, H3
+Our results show that the moral divergence between Democrats and Republican candidates has been increasingly widened since 1980.
+The divergence is mainly from the dimension of care, fairness, authority, subversion, and loyalty.

 The increasingly widened moral divergence manifests the politician’s personalization which is actually politician’s adaption to the mediatization which is a long-term process of social change and far beyond politics.